cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 Injecting Points Data
 ------------------------------

-Run this script to inject points data to the Stream named *pointsStream* in the ``SparkKMeans`` application:
+Run this script to inject points data to the stream named *pointsStream* in the ``SparkKMeans`` application:

 .. list-table::